 Researchers in the consumer credit report zeroed in on nearly two-thirds of those consumers whose maximum and minimum credit scores varied by more than 100 points during the study.
 These consumers were further divided into those who reached their minimum credit score before their maximum score and those whose maximum score occurred first.
 The number who had their maximum score first was about twice the number whose minimum occurred first.
 Given that the study dates come on the heels of the great recession and the slow recovery, that data isn’t too surprising.
 While there were some differences between the two groups, they were surprisingly similar in their average credit scores (mid-600s), maximum credit scores (not quite mid-700s), and minimum credit scores (mid-to-upper 500s).
 Both groups also hit a spike in credit card applications just before hitting the maximum or minimum, though as you’d expect, the group heading toward maximum had a higher spike.

 One stark number that jumps out though is the average number of quarters for the maximum to minimum score was 10.8 quarters while those going from minimum to maximum took 21.9 quarters, showing it’s twice as hard to build toward good credit as it is to slip into bad credit.

 Digging Deeper into the Numbers

-A breakdown of the numbers by the maximum score shows that those who topped out at more than 780 along with those who topped out between 720 and 780 were the ones who peaked four quarters before reaching their maximum and then dipped back down before reaching the maximum.
-The next group, who topped out between 660 and 720, peaked one quarter before reaching their maximum, and the other groups, who topped out at 600 to 660 and less than 600, both peaked on the quarter they hit maximum.
+A breakdown of the numbers by the maximum score shows that those who topped out at more than 780, along with those who topped out between 720 and 780, were the ones who peaked four quarters before reaching their maximum and then dipped back down before reaching the maximum.
+The next group, who topped out between 660 and 720, peaked one quarter before reaching their maximum, and the other groups, who topped out at 600 to 660 and less than 600, both peaked on the quarter hit the maximum.